-The Equine sector is an important industry within the land-based and environmental sector in Wales with 1030 businesses and 1570 employees.
-It is essential that the industry has suitable qualifications for entry into, and progression within, so that they can maintain high levels of Equine health and welfare.
-The Foundation Apprenticeship and Apprenticeship in Equine provide an entry route into the sector and is suitable for those people who have a keen interest and are looking for a career working with horses.
-Following the successful completion of the Foundation Apprenticeship, there are many opportunities available which could include specialising within the profession, completing other vocational courses or progressing into Further and/or Higher Education.
+Apprenticeship in Equine provide an entry route into the sector and is suitable for those people who have a keen interest and are looking for a career working with horses.
+Following the successful completion of the Apprenticeship, there are many opportunities available which could include specialising within the profession, completing other vocational courses or progressing into Further and/or Higher Education.

-The Equine industry in Wales values the Foundation Apprenticeship/Apprenticeship as an entry route into the sector.
-Although the uptake is low, Lantra is working with the Welsh providers to increase awareness and uptake across Wales.
+The Equine industry in Wales values the Foundation Apprenticeship/Apprenticeship/Higher Apprenticeship as an entry route into the sector.
+Although the uptake is low for the Foundation Apprenticeship/Apprenticeship, it is a niche industry which requires specialist training.
+Lantra is also working with the Welsh providers to increase awareness and uptake across Wales.